This chapter describes a number of IOC test routines that are of interest to both application developers and system

 This command performs a

-dbProcessNotify request.
-If a value argument is provided it issues a
+If a non-null value argument string is provided it issues a

 Lock Set Report: